 2000-2001 Yamaha XR1800 Specs and Review [Video]

 The 2000-2001 XR1800 was the only closed-deck 2-stroke Yamaha jet boat ever built.
-This was also the most powerful model in the fleet powered by power valved twin-155hp engines.
+This was also the most powerful model in the fleet powered by power-valved twin-155hp engines.
 Its larger brother was the bowrider-style LS2000, which housed a more reliable, non-power valved twin-135hp engine package.

 Yamaha XR1800 Review